frenchypeanut/rockside/doc/roles-permissions.md

 A node is the gateway to Blockchain Network (ledger copy)

 ### slave
 A slave is the representation of an instance of Rockside-Slave.
-To simplify, this is the server where the node is installed
+To simplify, this is the server where the node is installed.
+A Slave is not linked to a group.
+It is global to the instance and visible / usable by all groups.

 ### groupe
 A groupe is a context.
 In this context we find people, consortiums, and nodes.